 Affected parties are individuals or entities upon which the decisions made by ICANN have an impact.

 Directly-affected parties

-The group classifies directly-affected parties as parties affected by ICANN’s decisions through contracts or individual decisions.
+The group classifies directly-affected parties as parties affected by ICANN’s decisions through contracts, individual decisions or policies.
 They would therefore include: